Bad Bunny: 2022–2023: Un Verano Sin Ti and Nadie Sabe Lo Que Va a Pasar Mañana

-In January 2022, Bad Bunny was featured in Vogue Magazine for the second time modeling the current season's best bags.
+In January 2022, Bad Bunny was featured in Vogue for the second time modeling the current season's best bags.
 In April 2022, Sony Pictures announced Bad Bunny as the lead for El Muerto, a film set in Sony's Spider-Man Universe.
-El Muerto is set to be released on January 12, 2024.
-On May 6, 2022, Bad Bunny released his fourth (fifth overall) studio album Un Verano Sin Ti which it became commercially successful as it debuted at number one on the Billboard 200 and stood there for thirteen non-consecutive weeks.
+The film was originally set to be released on January 12, 2024, prior to being removed from the release schedule.
+On May 6, 2022, Bad Bunny released his fourth (fifth overall) studio album Un Verano Sin Ti, which debuted at number one on the Billboard 200 and stood there for thirteen non-consecutive weeks.
+The album was declared the best-performing album of the year on the Billboard 200 year-end chart, as well as the world's best-performing album of 2022 according to IFPI, making Bad Bunny the first Latino to have won a IFPI Global Chart Award.
+It also broke the record for the most-streamed album of all time on Spotify.
+Un Verano Sin Ti became the first Spanish-language album to be nominated for the Grammy Award for Album of the Year.

 Bad Bunny began his fourth concert tour World's Hottest Tour on August 5, 2022, set to visit fourteen countries of the American continent.
 On October 4, 2022, the tour became the highest-grossing tour by a Latin artist in history, earning US$232.5 million at the time.
 Bad Bunny received the most nominations (eight) for the 2022 American Music Awards, including his first for artist of the year.
+He was crowned Artist of the Year by Billboard in 2022.
+He also became the most streamed artist of the year in 2022 for the third year in a row.

+On May 19, 2023, Bad Bunny released his first solo single of the year titled "Where She Goes", in which he ventured into jersey club music.
+The music video had cameos from Frank Ocean, Lil Uzi Vert, Ronaldinho, and others.
+In an interview with Vanity Fair on September 12, 2023, Bad Bunny revealed that he is no longer involved in the upcoming El Muerto film after its schedule removal.
+He has also confirmed that he is working on a new album that is planned to come out sometime during the fall, Bad Bunny hinted at the possibility of the upcoming project's sound, confirming that he is "playing around and enjoying myself, letting go.
+I'm being inspired a lot by the music of the '70s, —across genres, in both Spanish and English, but I'm not sure if this is going to shape my music, generally or just one song," After weeks of unconfirmed teasers and rumors, Bad Bunny revealed the album's title Nadie Sabe Lo Que Va a Pasar Mañana, which has 22 tracks and was released on October 13, 2023.